wingemo/Assembly/binary/README.md

 > what you call machine code.
 A compiler could also produce
 > machine code directly ~ [Richard](https://www.google.com).

-This is a project where i convert high level code to machine instructions becouse i want to understand how things work behind the scenes.
+This is a project where I convert high level code to machine instructions becouse i want to understand how things work behind the scenes.

 ## Pseudocode to Assembly
 **Pseudocode**